rust-lang/book/second-edition/nostarch/chapter11.md

 ### The Anatomy of a Test Function

 At its simplest, a test in Rust is a function that’s annotated with the `test` attribute.
-Attributes are metadata about pieces of Rust code: one example is the `derive` attribute we used with structs in Chapter 5.
+Attributes are metadata about pieces of Rust code; one example is the `derive` attribute we used with structs in Chapter 5.
 To change a function into a test function, we add `#[test]` on the line before `fn`.
 When we run our tests with the `cargo test` command, Rust builds a test runner binary that runs